-If you require mitigation for any modules you must seek advice as soon as possible, forms may be obtained from Sarah Bateman or Amy Fishlock (see contact details on pages 8/9).
+If you require mitigation for any modules you must seek advice as soon as possible, forms may be obtained from (Aaron Ramskill / aaron.ramskill@ucleeds.ac.uk).
 Evidence is submitted to the mitigation panel who make the final decision.

 2.9 Fit to Sit